Kenivia/Honing-Forecast/WIP.md

 ### Now

+- special honing
+  - need to add a 0th slot to prob_dist or?
+- state of this is actually integers

+- procedually generate test cases
+  - figure out how to fit the juice prices into the csv
+- monte carlo at the end to verify / sanity check / just to look at it (also can compute confidence interval with variance etc)

 ### Big

 - implement average-optimizing evaluation(tiebreak with this when prob = 100 also maybe?), add field to result json etc (can think abt bound/tradable maybe)
+  - this can keep track of each dimension individually & calculate leftover precisely
+  - customizable sell ratio
+  - juice chest opening simulation
 - set up slurm on laptop
 - how to evaluate adaptive policies???
 - Also need to do special honing and even advanced honing eventually maybe
+- Wire up all this to the website

 ### Energy